All of our nights are amazing! That's why you can book any night of year with us. BUT THE BEST NIGHTS ARE the ones we call "BRYCE NIGHTS!"

 A: During the month of May the plane of Earth's horizons matches that of our galaxy so neither branch of what astronomers call the Sagittarius Arm (i.e., what you call "The Milky Way") are above the horizon.
 The Orion Spur sets with the Sun.
 The Main Branch doesn't rise in the eastern sky until after 2:00 am.

 Q: Wait!
-There's 2 Milky Ways?
+There are 2 Milky Ways?

 FULL MOON NIGHTS: